waleCloud/me/content/blog/access-previous-state/index.md

 ---
-title: Using React useRef Hooks to access immediate past props or state.
+title: Using React useRef Hook to access immediate past props or state.
 date: "2022-02-06T19:00:00.169Z"
 description: Accessing previous value of props or State with useRef hook in React.
 featuredImage: ./img/reacthook-img.jpeg
 ---

-## Using React useRef Hooks to access immediate past props or state
+## Using React useRef Hook to access immediate past props or state

 Do you want to know what the previous state of a value is before it got updated in React?
 You can easily leverage useRef to track the previous value of state or props in React.